creme332/compete4moris/README.md

-# moris
+# compete4moris 🥇
-Finding enrichment opportunities can be hard especially in a developing country.

-moris is a curated collection of local and international competitions for students.
+[compete4moris](https://github.com/creme332/compete4moris) is a curated collection of local and international competitions for Mauritian students.
 It aims to bridge the gap in access to extracurriculars.

+# 🚀 Features
+- Bite-sized information about competitions.
+- Filter by tag option.
+- Responsive web design.
+- Simple UI.

+# ⚠ Disclaimer
-Non-Affiliation Disclaimer : Any product names, logos, brands, and other trademarks or images featured or referred to within the MORIS website (MORIS.com) are the property of their respective trademark holders.
-These trademark holders do not sponsor or endorse MORIS.
-Should you have any questions or concerns please contact MORIS at <EMAIL HERE>
+- Any product names, logos, brands, and other trademarks or images featured or referred to within this site are the property of their respective trademark holders.
+These trademark holders do not sponsor or endorse compete4moris.

+- The information contained in compete4moris is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

+# 🔨 To-Do
+- [ ] implement mail list subscription
+- [ ] add cost of registration to card
+- [ ] sort cards by height
+- [ ] test website on nibbler, PageSpeed Insights

+### ✔ Done
+- [x] add navbar section
+- [x] Make website responsive
+- [x]Filter cards by tag feature
+- [x] add alt to images